 Listen to: “Dangerous Love” from the 2020 album Celia

 Laila Al Habash’s music is climbing the global charts after three of her singles were chosen for the Italian Netflix series Summertime, which premiered in 2020.
 It’s easy to understand why her music was chosen for a show with such a name, as her songs evoke grainy images of the Italian coast in the ’70s, as do her music videos.
-This year at age 22, she signed to the Undamento label and released her first EP, Moquette.
-She has a packed summer tour around Italy.
+Last year she signed to the Undamento label and released her first EP, Moquette.
+Her latest full-length album is Mystic Motel.

 Listen to: Her 2021 single “Ponza”

 Google offered little help in trying to learn more about the Russian pop star DEAD BLONDE.
 But you don’t need to read or understand Russian to know that her music is worth a listen!
 Her synthy pop sound is upbeat and ’80s-inspired.
-Her new music video “Мальчик на девятке” dropped the same day I wrote a first draft of this article, and it had already garnered more than 200,000 views on YouTube.
-By the time we published it a day later that number had just about doubled.
+Her latest music video “Мальчик на девятке” has more than 11 million views on YouTube.

 Listen to: “Мальчик на девятке”